-The Academic Misconduct Policy is detailed in the Undergraduate Calendar: https://www.uoguelph.ca/registrar/calendars/undergraduate/2015-2016/
+The Academic Misconduct Policy is detailed in the Undergraduate Calendar.

 Course instructors are allowed to use software to help in detecting plagiarism or unauthorized copying of student assignments.
 Plagiarism is one of the most common types of academic misconduct on our campus.
 Plagiarism involves students using the work, ideas and/or the exact wording of other people or sources without giving proper credit to others for the work, ideas and/or words in their papers.
 Students can unintentionally commit misconduct because they do not know how to reference outside sources properly or because they don't check their work carefully enough before handing it in.